CapnSammeh/CapnSammeh-Blog/content/posts/deploying-hugo-via-netlify.md

 baseURL = "/"
 languageCode = "en-us"
 title = "The Capn's Log"
+theme = "m10c"
 ```

-Ensure the Language Code and Title are to your liking (the Title is the name of your site, and language code is pretty obvious).
+Ensure the Language Code and Title are to your liking (the Title is the name of your site, and language code is pretty obvious), and that the Theme is the title of the Theme that you plan on using.

 **IMPORTANT: ** Make sure you set the baseURL of the site to "/"!
 This ensures that the URLs that are built using your theme point to the current site, providing you with the ability to change the Domain Name as required.

 Once complete, push the newly created file to your repo.

 ## Linking GitHub and Netlify

 Linking your Repository and Netlify is as simple as logging into Netlify using your GitHub Credentials, authenticating into GitHub and selecting the appropriate Repo/Branch to Deploy from.

 Click *New Site from GitHub* and select the Repo we've been working with.
 On the next page, you'll be able to select a Branch (use Master here unless you've been working in a Branch), and you should see that the build information is pre-specified; this is because we defined that information in our Netlify.TOML file in the previous step.